Last Updated on October 14, 2020

 Lion King Festival

 Lion King festival was more of an extravaganza than we expected.
 It was quite a show that kept us all wide-eyed throughout with the fantastic singing, impressive acrobatics, dancing, and a fire dancer.
-It was a very colorful and upbeat show and there was not a bad seat in the house.
+It was a very colourful and upbeat show and there was not a bad seat in the house.
 The colorful costumes, the characters, the props… everything was WOW!
 All memorable key moments in the Lion King movie became alive before your eyes.
 We were completely dazzled with this performance.

 Pandora and The Tree Of Life